-There are times when a Corporation, such as an LLC, or a Trust needs to be listed on documents for signature when the signer may not be known.
-Below will show how the client can be entered as a corporation but then have the actual signer add their name at time of signature.
+There are times when a Legal Entity, such as an LLC or a Trust needs to be listed on documents for signature.
+Below will show how to use the legal entity on the documents.

 - To do this, start by creating the transaction:

 - Select the type of transaction and which side of the transaction you representing and click 'Next Step'.
-Add the corporation as the 'Buyer' or 'Seller', depending on which side of the transaction they are on and click 'Continue'.
+Add the name(s) of your clients in the 'Buyer' or 'Seller' fields, depending on which side of the transaction they are on and click 'Continue'.

 - Select the form(s) to add into the transaction and then proceed with entering information

-- When the corporation client receives the document(s) to be signed, they will be prompted to create their signature and initial stamp.
-The corporation name will automatically populate in the signature and initial boxes.
+- When the client receives the document(s) to be signed, they will be prompted to create their signature and initial stamp.
+The corporation name will automatically populate in the signature box.
 This can be changed by clicking in the signature box itself and changing it to whatever it needs to be.

 - In this Help Center article, steps 3 through 7 will show how you the agent would create your signature stamp for your account however the process is the same for a new recipient starting a signing session.

-What if I have more than one signer under the LLC?
+What if I have more than one signer under the Legal Entity?

 The system will know that these are different clients based on their names entered, but will allow for the LLC name to be the same for both.
 Upon receiving the documents for signature, your signers can then update their names for signature accordingly.